stylehouse/zap/README.md

 ## examples

-Here in `zap.py` are several sequences of commands,
+In `zap.py` is configured several sequences of commands,
-    the first is usually an ssh session the rest happen in then we wait observing the last command forever
+    the first is usually an ssh session the rest happen in, and we wait observing the command forever.

 Please look to the wiki to pick up or drop off more examples.
 Think of it as social media for software.